Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

 \subsection{Related work}

 A number of prior works have developed bounds on the absolute error in path-space observables which hold under various conditions on the SDE and the observable.

-An error bound resulting from the Csisz\'ar-Kullback-Pinsker (CKP) inequality is employed for parametric sensitivity analysis of molecular systems in \cite{Tsourtis2015} and for learning coarse-grained models in \cite{Harmandaris2016}.
-In \cite{Harmandaris2016}, it is stated that as a result of the bound, the minimization of relative entropy, i.e. KL divergence, is sufficient for controlling error over a broad class of path-space observables rather than a single specific observable.
+An error bound resulting from the Csisz\'ar-Kullback-Pinsker inequality is employed for parametric sensitivity analysis of molecular systems in \cite{Tsourtis2015} and for learning coarse-grained models in \cite{Harmandaris2016}.
+In \cite{Harmandaris2016}, it is stated that as a result of the bound, the minimization of relative entropy, i.e., KL divergence, is sufficient for controlling error over a broad class of path-space observables rather than a single specific observable.
 However, since the bound only holds under the condition that the path functional defining the path-space observable is either uniformly bounded or has a finite essential supremum, the learning objective based on relative entropy alone is not guaranteed to control error in observables defined by unbounded path functionals.

 The work of \cite{Dupuis2016} develops an error bound which depends on the cumulant generating function of the path functional.
-A generalization of their bound is proposed in \cite{Branicki2021}, expressed in terms of any information-monotone divergence between laws of the process.
-Both \cite{Dupuis2016} and \cite{Branicki2021} show that a linear approximation of their bounds, derived from a Taylor expansion about the point where the error in the observable is zero, can be more tractable to compute; however, the linearized form is not guaranteed to hold as an upper bound in instances where the error in the observable is large.
-Therefore, both works apply their bounds to sensitivity analysis and uncertainty quantification rather than learning tasks.
+A generalization of their bound is proposed in \cite{Branicki2021,Branicki2023}, expressed in terms of any information-monotone divergence between laws of the process.
+Both \cite{Dupuis2016} and \cite{Branicki2021} show that a linearized form of their bounds, derived from a Taylor expansion about the point where the error in the observable is zero, can be more tractable to compute; however, the linear approximation is not guaranteed to hold as an upper bound in instances where the error in the observable is large.
+Therefore, both works apply their bounds to sensitivity analysis and uncertainty quantification rather than learning tasks, which are deferred to future work in \cite{Branicki2023}.
 See \Cref{rmk:comparebd} for further comparison of our bound to the information inequalities in \cite{Harmandaris2016, Dupuis2016, Branicki2021}.

-Whereas \cite{Harmandaris2016, Dupuis2016, Branicki2021} rely on information-theoretic methods, a different approach is taken in \cite{Zhang2021} of utilizing perturbation theory for ergodic Markov chains and apply their error bounds for identification of the drift and diffusion coefficients of the underlying SDE.
-Their analysis is limited to bounding error in state-space observables expressed as expectations over the invariant measure of the SDE, which does not include path-space observables describing non-ergodic properties of the stochastic process.
+Whereas \cite{Harmandaris2016, Dupuis2016, Branicki2021} rely on information-theoretic methods, a different approach is taken in \cite{Zhang2021} of utilizing perturbation theory for ergodic Markov chains and applying their error bounds for identification of the drift and diffusion coefficients of the underlying SDE.
+Their analysis is limited to bounding error in state-space observables at the ergodic limit of the SDE, which does not include path-space observables describing non-ergodic properties of the stochastic process.